Active, meaningful lives

 adult education, including at local colleges, swimming, horse riding at Stanbeck Stables, gym sessions, Heeley City Farm (Sheffield) work placement with animal care, Cannon Hall Farm, Xscape Castleford, Swinton Locke, the Vic disco, Wheels for all cycling, rebound therapy and independence skills, such as shopping and using public transport.
 The ASDAN Awards framework is also utilised on and off site with people working to different qualifications in a range of subjects linking to activities.

-Within the service: Horticulture, Makaton choir, dance, beauty therapy, cooking in the vocational kitchen, sensory sessions and ICT.
+Within the service: Horticulture and woodwork, Arts & crafts, Makaton choir, fitness sessions, massage, cooking and food tasting in the vocational kitchen, sensory sessions and ICT.

 Additionally a wide range of trips are provided on request and have previously included excursions to sporting events and an adventure centre, boating and canoeing.